The Best Ways To Treat Your Baby’s Skin Rash: Your Complete Guide

 Dry, flaky or peeling skin is very common in newborns and infants.
 This type of rash looks similar to dry, flaky skin in children and adults.

 If your baby’s skin is extra dry, it can become irritated and turn red, swollen, and warm to the touch.
-Dry skin can manifest during the first year of your baby’s life and any time thereafter, depending on their skin type and environment.
+Dry skin can manifest during the first year of your baby’s life and any time thereafter, depending on his skin type and environment.

 Milia are small white bumps on your baby’s nose and face that look similar to the whitehead acne that forms on children and adults.
 Milia are caused by blocked oil glands deep within your baby’s skin.